electronick1/stairs_doc/source/index.html.md

 <!-- > ![image](images/data_pipeline.png) -->

-The main Stairs focus is data pipelines.
-It's a framework which helps you to build and manipulate data through the data flow graph.
+The main focus of Stairs is data pipelines.
+It's a framework which helps you to build and manipulate data with the help of a data flow graph.

-You can think of it as of an MVP framework (like Django) for data pipelines.
+You can think of it as an MVP framework (like Django) for data pipelines.
-Different layers of abstractions and components allow you to build any kind of data flow graph and easily understand what's going on in your system.
+Different layers of abstractions and components allow you to build any kind of data flow graphs and easily understand what's going on in your system.

 ## Parallel/Async/Distributed

 <!-- > ![parallel](images/parallel.png) -->

-Each component of data pipeline could be represented as a separate python process (worker).
-Each component comunicates with each other using streaming/queues services and together could process your data in a parallel way.
+Each component of the data pipeline can be represented as a separate python process (worker).
+The components communicate with each other by using streaming/queue services, and together they can process your data in a parallel way.

-Right now stairs using: <br>
+Right now Stairs is using: <br>
 - celery <br>
 - self-implemented redis queue <br>
 - kafka (under development) <br>

-There is interesting wiki article about workers/jobs -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))
+There is an interesting article about workers/jobs on wiki -> [Wiki](https://en.wikipedia.org/wiki/Job_(computing))

-Stairs framework focusing on speed and light, and speed of your "workers" mostly limited by your streaming/queues service.
+The Stairs framework focuses on speed and light, and the speed of your "workers" is limited mostly by your streaming/queue service.

 ## For data-science and data-engineering with love

 <!-- > ![ds_en](images/ds_en.svg) -->

-Data-science and data-engineering growing fast, and it's hard to be expert on everything at the same time.
+Data-science and data-engineering are growing fast, and it's hard to be an expert in everything at the same time.

-For example to train ML models, you should spend about 80% of the time to process data -- how fast you will be able to process your data and test all hypotheses, directly influence your final result.
+For example, to train ML models, you should spend about 80% of your time to process data -- your fast ability to process  data and test all hypotheses will influence your final result.

-Stairs allows data scientist to build "scalable" solutions without high-level data-engineering skills.
+Stairs allows a data scientist to build "scalable" solutions without a high level of data-engineering skills.

-- Data-scientist could focus only on data processing
+- A data-scientist can focus only on data processing
-- Data-engineer could focus only on storing and moving data (between pipeline components)
+- A data-engineer can focus only on storing and moving data (between the components of the pipeline)

-#Get started
+#Getting started

 ##Project